getBoolean/flutter_boolean_template/README.md

 This project automatically builds for all platforms without code signing using GitHub Actions.
 To build the project locally, follow the instructions in the [Flutter docs](https://flutter.dev/docs).

-Instructions for configuring the signed builds are below
+Instructions for building for release are below:

-### All Platforms

-See the Flutter Deployment documentation for each platform for detailed instructions.

-### Build for Windows
+### Build for Windows Release

-Customize `msix_config` in [pubspec.yaml](pubspec.yaml) according to the documentation for [msix](https://pub.dev/packages/msix) for your method of publication.
+1. Customize `msix_config` in [pubspec.yaml](pubspec.yaml) according to the documentation
+for [msix](https://pub.dev/packages/msix) for your method of publication.
 The default configuration is for CI/CD testing builds only, not releases.
+1. Run the corresponding command for your method of publication

+### Build for Android Release

+Follow the instructions in the [Flutter docs for Android](https://docs.flutter.dev/deployment/android).

+### Build for iOS Release

+Follow the instructions in the [Flutter docs for iOS](https://docs.flutter.dev/deployment/ios).

+### Build for MacOS Release

+Follow the instructions in the [Flutter docs for MacOS](https://docs.flutter.dev/deployment/macos).

+### Build for Linux Release

+Follow the instructions in the [Flutter docs for Linux](https://docs.flutter.dev/deployment/linux).

+### Build for Web Release

+Follow the instructions in the [Flutter docs for Web](https://docs.flutter.dev/deployment/web).

 ## Contributing